rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 The simplest and easiest method is to utilize **WebView** (or similar method to display HTML page).
 Developer can display (via WebView) the HTML page of *Snap* payment (HTML which utilize snap.js).

-Please proceed with [Snap integration](/en/snap/overview?id=various-ways-to-integrate-with-snap) on your web based backend, then you can use WebView to display the payment page from your mobile app.
+Please proceed with [Snap integration](/en/snap/overview.md#various-ways-to-integrate-with-snap) on your web based backend, then you can use WebView to display the payment page from your mobile app.

+Note: Due to Webview's default behavior, sometimes it can fail to redirect to app-based deeplink url (for payment methods that utilize mobile app e.g: GoPay, ShopeePay, etc.).
+To address this, you may need to [implement the following configuration to your Webview](#customer-fails-to-be-redirected-to-gojek-deeplink-on-mobile-app-what-should-i-do).

 Alternatively developer can also utilize [Core API](/en/core-api/overview), which is JSON-based REST API, that should be able to integrate with any framework/platform with custom UI that you can build on your mobile app.